powerbi-tech/iot-adk-addonkit/Tools/README.md

 1. Launch the IoTCorePShell ( Run `IoTCorePShell.cmd` ).
 This will launch the tool and also install the test certificates if required and opens the sample workspace present along with the tools by default.

-2. Run the migration command for the existing repo dir say `C:\Myproject\iot-adk-addonkit`,
+2. Run the migration command for the existing repo dir say `C:\Myproject\iot-adk-addonkit`, using [Redo-IoTWorkspace](IoTCoreImaging/Docs/Redo-IoTWorkspace.md)

     ```powershell
     Redo-IoTWorkspace C:\Myproject\iot-adk-addonkit
     (or) migrate C:\Myproject\iot-adk-addonkit
     ```

     This command will generate the workspace xml file and product specific settings file that is required for rest of the scripts to work.
 The SMBIOS data for the product will be set to default and you will be required to update them to the proper values.
 For Qualcomm based products, the SMBIOS values from the SMBIOS.cfg will be used.

 3. The tools and templates directory under your repo is not required anymore.
 These can be deleted ( note that the above command does not delete these folders, but moves them to a ToDelete folder).

-4. Open this workspace and start using this as a new workspace described above.
+4. Open this workspace using [Open-IoTWorkspace](IoTCoreImaging/Docs/Open-IoTWorkspace.md) and start using this as a new workspace described above.

     ```powershell
     Open-IoTWorkspace C:\Myproject\iot-adk-addonkit\IoTWorkspace.xml
     (or) open-ws C:\Myproject\iot-adk-addonkit\IoTWorkspace.xml